pglen/pyvserv/README.md

     pip install pyvserv
     ... continue as needed.

  The makefile target 'make installvirt' will install pyvserv in a virtual environment.

   Running pyvserv as a system daemon from virtual environment needs extra configuration steps.
 You may use the make target: 'make genservice_virt' and activate with 'make instservice'
 Please see the relevant systemctl manuals.

 #### Quick map:

-    Server.     subdir: pyvserver       -- Server has most all the commands done Client.     subdir: pyvclient       -- Exercise server commands / demo code Test Suite. subdir: pyvclient/tests -- official pytest tests Tool Suite. subdir: pyvtools        -- Key generation etc ...
-    GUI base    subdir: pyvgui          -- Monitoring / administering the server Studies.    subdir: study           -- testing/learning subsystems (ignore it)
+    Server.     subdir: pyvserver       -- Server has most all the commands Client.     subdir: pyvclient       -- Exercise server commands / demo code Test Suite. subdir: pyvclient/tests -- official pytest tests Tool Suite. subdir: pyvtools        -- Key generation ... etc GUI base    subdir: pyvgui          -- Monitoring / Administering the server Studies.    subdir: study           -- Testing/learning subsystems (ignore it)

 #### Quick start: